mdn/content/files/en-us/web/css/css_counter_styles/index.md

 {{CSSRef}}

-The **CSS counter styles** module lets you define your own counter styles for use with CSS [list-markers](/en-US/docs/Web/CSS/::marker) and [generated-content](/en-US/docs/Web/CSS/CSS_generated_content) counters.
+The **CSS counter styles** module lets you define your own counter styles to manage the appearance of [markers](/en-US/docs/Web/CSS/::marker) in lists and counters in [generated content](/en-US/docs/Web/CSS/CSS_generated_content).

-While we think of counters as numbers, they are actually strings with incrementable components.
-The counter style module defines the `@counter-style` rule with ten descriports that provide developers the ability to precisely define how counters are converted into strings with a prefix and postfix, along with a negative sign (that can be wrapped if needed).
-The module enables defining a range, limiting the values a counter style handles, while providing fallback styles for when the counter value is outside that range or otherwise can't render the counter value.
-The module also enables defining the how the counter is read out loud by speech synthesizers.
+While we think of counters as numbers, they are actually strings with components that can be incremented.
+The counter styles module defines the `@counter-style` rule with ten descriptors, which enable developers to precisely define how counters are converted into strings.
+This module enables defining a range to limit the values a counter style can handle, while also providing fallback styles for when the counter value falls outside the defined range or otherwise can't render the counter value.
+The module also enables defining how the counter is read out loud by speech synthesizers.

 ## Reference